 Updating the Plan

-Since the plan’s adoption, we’ve made progress in reducing community-wide emissions, despite rapid population growth and a growing GDP.
+Since the plan’s adoption, we’ve made progress in reducing community-wide emissions, despite rapid population growth.
 But, over the course of the last five years, a lot has changed in terms of technology, cost, and feasibility.
 We also know that the rate of global warming is happening faster than we thought, so the need to lower emissions is more urgent than ever.
+Additionally, the impacts of climate change are not impacting everyone in our community equally.
 It’s time to update and revise the Climate Plan based on where we are today.

-The plan update process will involve a Steering Committee and five advisory groups that will meet through Summer 2020.
-These groups will be working to identify strategies that will help our city curb emissions and increase equity.
-The advisory groups include Transportation Electrification, Natural Systems, Sustainable Buildings, Transportation and Land Use, and Consumption of Goods.
-We are aiming to have the updated plan completed by Fall 2020.
-View the meeting schedule for the Advisory Groups here.
-Due to community gathering restrictions related to the Coronavirus, all meetings will be held virtually or through teleconference until further notice.
+The plan update process involves a Steering Committee and five advisory groups working to identify strategies that will help our city curb emissions and increase equity.
+The advisory groups are Transportation Electrification, Natural Systems, Sustainable Buildings, Transportation and Land Use, and Consumption of Goods.
+We are aiming to have the updated plan completed by Fall 2021.
+You can follow our progress on our SpeakUp Austin page.

 Focus on Equity